7 quirky cat behaviours and what they mean

 So why does she — and the tens of millions of cats like her — act that way?

+It seems you missed the warning signs that your cat has had enough affection if you are suddenly nursing a scratch or bite on your hand.

-According to cat expert Arden Moore,' your cat is trying to say, 'kindly stop petting me or I will bite harder.'
+According to cat expert Arden Moore's book 'The Cat Behaviour Answer Book,' your cat is trying to say, 'kindly stop petting me or I will bite harder.'

+'While some cats can tolerate being petted, others feel overstimulated by the sensation and automatically react by lashing out,' Moore wrote.

-Dr. John Bradshaw says your cue to stop petting a cat may include tail-lashing, flattened ears, dilated pupils, and tense muscles.
+According to 'Cat Sense' author Dr. John Bradshaw, who specialises in anthrozoology (the study of interaction between humans and other animals), your cue to stop petting a cat may include, tail lashing, flattened ears, dilated pupils, and tense muscles.

 Bradshaw also notes, that most cats like to be stroked on their heads and fewer than one in 10 cats like to be stroked on their belly or around their tail.